The Eighth Biennale of Israeli Ceramics 2016

 This ceramic installation was inspired by a childhood memory of an abandoned

-swimming pool in Cuernavaca, Mexico, Kori's hometown.
+swimming pool in Kori's hometown of Cuernavaca, Mexico.
 As a child, Kori had

-spent time alone inside this empty pool, which she described as feeling like a
+spent time alone inside this empty pool, which she describes as a

 Designed as an immersive space approximately 3 meters wide, 2 meters deep,